The article in The Ferret https://theferret.scot/

 As the empty infirmary begins to deteriorate, BHG say the future of health services in the town has been left in limbo.
 NHS Tayside said it “remains committed” to considering BHG’s application.

-But Angus MSP and public health minister Mairi Gougeon said she is “frustrated and disappointed” at NHS Tayside’s handling of BHG’s Community Asset Transfer (CAT) request, which would see the keys to the infirmary handed over.
+But Angus MSP and Scottish Government public health minister Mairi Gougeon said she is “frustrated and disappointed” at NHS Tayside’s handling of BHG’s Community Asset Transfer (CAT) request, which would see the keys to the infirmary handed over.
 BHG has been “fulfilling every ask” and the health board “must take a decision”, she stressed.

 BHG’s plans would see the main infirmary building house a wide range of organisations offering health, mental health and wellbeing support, while a local business would take over the annexe building and add on a cafe and gym.
 The site’s extensive garden area would become a greenspace to aid mental health.